mountaintofu/dotfiles/README.md

 **Tor Browser**
 - Stock only, meant for *users* to look identical.
-  > More plugins → more fingerprint.
+  > More plugins → more fingerprinting.
 Not ideal.

 ### VPN
 - [quickwg.sh](config/quickwg.sh)* — WireGuard wrapper for Proton VPN.